yintrigue/portfolio-ds/ml_nt5/README.md

 Advisor: Daniel Cer<sup>a, b</sup>
 <sup>a</sup>University of California Berkeley, <sup>b</sup>Google Research

+Note: All source codes and two fully trained NT5 models (**RC Experiment 1**, our best performing model, and **Validation Experiment 2**, our second best performing model) are included in the repository.

 ## Abstract

 Numerical reasoning over text (NRoT) presents unique challenges that are not well addressed by existing pre-training objectives in NLP.
 We explore five sequential training schedules that adapt a pre-trained T5 model for NRoT.
 Our final model adapted from T5 but further pre-trained on three datasets designed to strengthen skills necessary for NRoT and general reading comprehension before being fine-tuned on Discrete Reasoning over Text (DROP) dataset.
-We show that our training improves DROP’s adjusted F1 performance (a numeracy-focused score) from 45.90 to 70.83.
+We show that our training improves DROP’s adjusted F1 performance (a numeracy-focused score) **from 45.90 to 70.83**.
 Our model outperforms the best model in the original DROP paper (47.01), and closes in on GenBERT (72.4), a custom BERT-Base model with significantly more parameters.

 ## NRoT Challenges